TCLee-tech/Google-Challenge-Labs/Cloud Architecture - Design, Implement and Manage/Build and Deploy a Docker Image to a Kubernetes Cluster.md

   - the `.` in the command specifies that the PATH is the local directory
   - command must be executed from directory containing source code and Dockerfile

-To verify, execute `docker images` to check for custom image and base image.
+To verify, execute `docker images` to check for custom image.

 References:
 [Docker build](https://docs.docker.com/engine/reference/commandline/build/#examples)